sswam/allemande/doc/nsfw/guide_nsfw.md

 Please do not use languages models other than those listed here for NSFW content, or if there is any NSFW content in the chat.

-The Jily and Hily models are based on SDXL and understand natural English fairly well.
-These models are great for SFW images, and softcore NSFW art, but not ideal for hardcore art.
-Most of our other image gen models are based primarily on Pony XL, with less understanding of English; these should be prompted mainly using Danbooru tags.
-They are very strong at soft and hardcore art.
-The Bigi model (Big Love XL) is closer to SDXL, with a bit of Pony mixed in.
-It can understand both English and Danbooru tags to some extent.

 #### Language Models (NSFW capable)

 | Creator  | Model              | Name   | Context | Max Output | Input Price / M | Output Price / M | Description                                                                                            |